maggiedalke/RGP_Console_Game/README.md

 you should be able to go back to the main menu without restarting the application.
 - Inside the main function (class Program), we just want to create an object (game) from Game class, then call game.Start().

-#### Notes:
-- You can add any suitable properties and helper functions that you think are important to the solution.
-Bonus functions:
 - The user can choose to fight the strongest (top damage or top defense) monster
 - A Hero can earn coins if he won a match, he can use those coins to buy Health during the game.